Blue-spotted Salamander

 Larvae Characteristics:

-Older larvae (with four legs present) may be dark brown, olive, or gray on the back with dark mottling on tail fins.
-Sometimes with dull yellow blotches on the back and/or a yellow stripe down each side of the back.
-Belly usually solid in color and lighter than back.
+Older larvae (those with four legs present) may be dark brown, olive, or grey on the back with dark mottling on the tail fins.
+Sometimes has dull yellow blotches on the back and/or a yellow stripe down each side of the back.
+The belly is usually unmarked and lighter than the back.

 Species Confused With:

-Small-mouthed Salamanders have very short snouts with slightly protruding lower jaw, and markings usually grayer than blue.
-Dark phase of Red-backed Salamander has considerably narrower body, very small legs, and small black and white spots on the belly.
+Small-mouthed Salamanders have very short snouts with slightly protruding lower jaw and markings that are usually greyer than blue.
+Lead phase Red-backed Salamanders have considerably narrower bodies, very small legs, and small black and white spots on the belly.
+Larvae may be confused with Spotted Salamanders.

 References: